norcalbiostat/AppliedStatistics_notes/docs/missing_data.md

     - Simplicity
     - Common sample for all estimates
 * Disadvantages:
-    - Loss of information, e.g., if there are 20 variables, each 10% missing MCAR, then expect 12% complete cases (0.92 -0.12)
+    - Loss of valid information
     - Bias due to violation of MCAR